Skip to main content

 Why Do People Like the Horror Genre?

-From the macabre stories of Edgar Allen Poe to Jordan Peele's award-winning filmography, the horror genre has a long history of evoking jump scares and nightmares from its audiences.
-Yet despite the genre’s enduring popularity, horror is often misunderstood and dismissed by outsiders.
+From the macabre stories of Edgar Allen Poe to Jordan Peele's award-winning filmography, horror has a long history of evoking jump scares and nightmares from its audiences.
+Yet despite the genre’s enduring popularity, it's often misunderstood and dismissed by outsiders.

 So what exactly is horror, and why do so many people flock toward a genre that’s often associated with violence and gore?